monomine0000/apollo_react_project/README.md

  - `npm run generate-graphql-types`

     It generates TypeScript Interfaces based on earlier downloaded GraphQL Schema and graphql files located at: `client/src/graphql` and save them in: `client/src/interfaces.ts`.
-   Please, contact me if you need some help about my projects
+   Please, contact me if you need some help about my projects.